palm86/hex_flora/priv/herbarium/hermannia_filifolia.md

 }
 ---

 Perennial shrublet with grey bark.
 Younger branches red.
-Leaves strap-shape occuring in clusters.
+Leaves strap-shaped occuring in clusters.
 Individual flowers on a raceme near the tips of branches.
-Twisted red or orange corolla in star-shaped yellow green calyx.Higly drought resistant and responds well to rain.
+Twisted red or orange corolla in star-shaped yellow green calyx.
+Highly drought resistant and responds well to rain.

 <!-- read more -->